kanalavinodkumar/Shell-Scripting/README.md

      ```bash
      exit 0  # Successful exit
      exit 1  # Indicate an error

      ```
+### Summary of Special Variables
+   - Variable	Meaning
+     $#	Number of arguments passed to the script
+     $?
+Exit status of the last executed command
+     $@	All arguments passed to the script as separate strings
+     $*	All arguments passed to the script as a single string
+     $0	Name of the script
+     $1, $2, ...
+Positional parameters (arguments)
+     $$	PID of the script
+     $!
+PID of the last background command

 ### To execute shell script in debug mode use -x in first line like below

 #!/bin/sh -x